Can You Guess The Antidote to "Domestic Extremism" in America?

 Here’s why.
 Speaking from personal experience, a subset of immigrants have viewed their relationship with America as a business transaction in a purely capitalist sense with an attitude of, “what’s it in for me,” while maintaining a strong affinity and loyalty to a different country, with no interest in becoming an American.

-On a slightly different note, many of us have families we love and want to leave a legacy in the country we love.
+On a more uplifting different note, many of us have families we love and want to leave a legacy in the country we love.
 How many fathers, for example, want their adult children to speak highly of them after they’ve gone and share reminiscing stories: “Your grandfather was a doer.
 And when he said something, people listened.
 He fought every day like a winner, and he never bowed down to bullies.
 He never apologized for doing what he knew to be right when put under pressure.”

 When everyday White men stop seeing themselves as the anti-hero compared with everyone else who doesn’t share their complexion, that’s a step towards unity.
 Likewise, when lessons in America stop inferring that all White people are the societal oppressors and stop instilling shame in White children for benefiting from their forefathers’ actions, that’s a step towards unity.
 And while young Americans may be proud of their ancestral “old country” heritage, they are, first and foremost, American.
 They’ve assimilated, and a common shared identity will go a long way to creating a more prosperous future for our children in a safer United States of America.